Our story began in 1997 as a mission to improve the health of women in our local community.

 The evolving healthcare challenges of tomorrow require a fresh approach to care delivery and greater focus on wellness and prevention – today.

-Spirit of Women is dedicated helping hospitals both prepare for and profit in the changing world of health care.
+Spirit of Women is dedicated to helping hospitals both prepare for and profit in the changing world of health care.

 Women are the most important consumer demographic in terms of healthcare services and spending nationwide.
 Spirit of Women is the only network of hospitals dedicated to improving both hospital financial outcomes and community health status through the powerful impact of women as the primary healthcare consumer.